Who must file campaign disclosure reports?

 filing program?

-The IDIS software is primarily a record-keeping and reporting program.
+IDIS is primarily a record-keeping and reporting program.
 Campaign

 management software is available for purchase from several private vendors.